lishenghui/blades/README.rst

     </p>

-**Blades** is designed to simulate federated learning attacks and defense with high performance and fast evaluation of existing strategies and new techniques.
+**Blades** is designed to simulate attacks and defenses in federated learning with high performance and fast evaluation of existing strategies and new techniques.
 Key features of **Blades** include:

    * **Specificity:** Different from existing federated learning simulators, **Blades** is specifically designed to simulate attacks and defenses.
 Thus we provide built-in implementations of representative attack strategies as well as robust aggregation schemes, so that users can efficiently validate their approaches and compare with existing solutions.